-A reminder of the importance of paid search marketing contrasting the search network with the display network
+Chart of the day: A comparison of the effectiveness of paid search marketing contrasting Google's search network with the display network

 About these AdWords benchmarks